Christmas (song): Composition

 According to the sheet music published at Musicnotes.com by Sony/ATV Music Publishing, the song is set in the time signature of common time.
 It is composed in the key of G Major with Roger Daltrey's vocal range spanning from G_{3} to A_{4}.
 The song makes repeated use of suspended fourth chords that resolve to triads.
 Some of the melodic material is similar to the horn section on Tommys "Overture".

-Reception
+Critical reception

 "Christmas" was praised by critics.
-Richie Unterberger of AllMusic called it an "excellent song."
+Richie Unterberger of AllMusic called it an "excellent song".
 Rolling Stones Mac Randall said it was one of several "prime Pete Townshend songs" on the album.
 A review in Life by Albert Goldman considered it beautiful and highlighted the song's "croaking chorus".
 James Perone said it was "perhaps one of the best sleeper tracks of the collection."

 Cover versions

 The Smithereens did a cover on their 2007 album Christmas with The Smithereens.

 Leslie Odom Jr. did a cover on the deluxe edition of his album Simply Christmas.